Sharp-toothed fish found at Boulder City pond appears to be a piranha

-If the carcass is confirmed to be piranha, that means someone illegally possessed and released the disreputable creature into one of the ponds at Veterans Memorial Park.
+If the carcass is confirmed to be a piranha it means someone illegally possessed and released the disreputable creature into one of the ponds at Veterans Memorial Park.
 More alarming is the possibility that more than one piranha was let loose, based on a witness who said he saw a second similar fish swimming in the water.

 Authorities won’t know for sure unless flesh tests are conducted, said state Department of Wildlife spokesman Doug Nielsen.